Think your food habits are healthy? Dietitian Caitlin Reid reveals the top five foodie fads ruining your waistline.

 Health Halo 4: Supplements mean you can eat what you like

 Health Essential: Supplements are designed to do just that; supplement your diet.
 They shouldn’t be the main focus, nor should they be a health halo inviting you to make poor food choices.
 To become the healthiest version of yourself, consistently eat a balanced diet with a wide variety of whole foods.
 And only if you need to, add in the odd supplement that meets your individual needs.
 The ones we recommend can be found here for more information.
 These supplements not only help your health, but help with joints, and to get a better nights sleep.
+Your health is so important and this includes meeting your social, physical, spiritual, emotional and mental needs.
+Becoming a transformational coach will help you give support to those who need it, you will be able to heal your clients and make them into the best possible version of themselves, you can take a look at coaching training for companies and compare the best training courses to thrive in a new and exciting healing career.

 Health Halo 5: Your recipes are sugar-free